pwsmith4/ser321examples/README.md

 The examples should all have Gradle files.
 The separate folders have a Gradle project but the "inner" folders also have separate Gradle files.
 Please check the comments and files so you know how to run the examples.

 ## Suggestions
 If you find any issues or have suggestions on how to improve the repo, the Gradle files etc. feel free to let us know.
-We are happy to accept Pull Requests if you think you come up with something good. g
+We are happy to accept Pull Requests if you think you come up with something good.

 ## Have fun